Deception Island incident: Reactions

-Transport ship along with ARA Chiriguano and ARA Sanavirón (repaired on February 9th) were immediately ordered to sail towards Deception Island.
-ARA Bahía Aguirre was sent to reinforce Half-Moon Island, 50km (31 miles) from Deception Island; the Argentine Navy was building a base there (Cámara Base) and believed HMS Snipe could be heading there to attack it.
+Transport ship along with ARA Chiriguano and ARA Sanavirón (repaired on 9 February) were immediately ordered to sail towards Deception Island.
+ARA Bahía Aguirre was sent to reinforce Half-Moon Island, 50 km (31 miles) from Deception Island; the Argentine Navy was building a base there (Cámara Base) and believed HMS Snipe could be heading there to attack it.
 The Navy tried to launch reconnaissance flights from Deception Station using two Grumman G-21 Goose flying boats, but bad weather made it impossible.
 Argentine bases in Antarctica received orders via radio to not surrender if attacked.
 In Port Belgrano Naval Base, the Argentine Navy began to increase its state of readiness in preparation for a broader conflict, but the Chiefs of Staff announced that a decision had been made to resolve the incident diplomatically.
 Lt.
 Chihigaren and Captain Panzarini were ordered to deliver a note of protest to Station B, which was received by Clarke and Maj.
 Edwards.
 On 18 February, HMS Snipe released Acosta and Blázquez in Grytviken, where they were picked up by Argentine tanker Quilmes.
 HMS Snipe then sailed back to Deception.

 Argentine President Juan Perón was visiting Chile when news of the attack reached the continent.
 Together with Chilean President Carlos Ibáñez del Campo, they issued a strong protest to the British embassy, demanding an apology, and discussed a possible joint response.
 The Chilean Foreign Minister insisted on sending ships to Deception Island, and resigned when Ibáñez del Campo ultimately decided not to, calling it a "cowardly" decision.
 Avro Lincoln bomber aircraft of the Argentinean Air Force overflew Deception Island on 25 February; two days later, tensions reached their peak when warning shots were fired at ARA Chiriguano. arrived to Whalers Bay on 16 March, reinforcing HMS Snipe.

 Aftermath

-Major Edwards and the Royal Marines left the island aboard the HMS Bigbury Bay on April 16.
+Major Edwards and the Royal Marines left the island aboard the HMS Bigbury Bay on 16 April.
 Their mission was considered a success, and they were congratulated by Sir Anthony Eden.
 Plans to set up a permanent detachment of 12 Royal Marines in Deception Island were shelved to prevent an escalation.
-The Argentine Navy re-inaugurated the Lasala base on December 30, during their 1953-1954 summer campaign.
+The Argentine Navy re-inaugurated the Lasala base on 30 December, during their 1953-1954 summer campaign.
 It was used by the Naval Hydrographic Service for a few years before being abandoned.
 A volcanic eruption destroyed it in 1967.
 The Chilean base was rebuilt in 1954.

 The United Kingdom eventually returned the items and weapons taken from the Lasala base.
 The flag is now exhibited at the William Brown naval museum in Buenos Aires.

 The island, like the rest of Antarctica, is currently administered under the Antarctic Treaty System, pausing all territorial claims.